What Is Accounting Advisory? Partnering for Growth and Success

 Caveat emptor.
 That's really what buy-side due diligence comes down to, protecting you and your stakeholders' collective backside from an investment that goes sideways.
 And as many buyers will tell you, there are plenty of ways for a purchase – even one that sparkles at first glance – to quickly become a corporate albatross.

-So to help you, a possible buyer, ensure you're making a fully informed decision, Embark is sharing some insights from our Transaction Advisory team on the due diligence process, not to mention a handy checklist for you to use as well.
+So to ensure you, a possible buyer, are making a fully informed decision, Embark is sharing some insights from our Transaction Advisory team on the due diligence process, along with a handy checklist to boot.
 Use these tips and checklist as a guide to help make sure your M&A process eliminates unwelcome surprises lurking in the post-LOI shadows.

-Whether you're looking to buy an entire company or just a component or two of one, it pays to approach the transaction with heaping cups of professional skepticism.
+Whether you're looking to buy an entire company or just a component or two, it pays to approach the transaction with heaping cups of professional skepticism.

 - Executive Summary

 - Debt and Debt-like